foldawgs/foldawgs/README.md

 - 👋 Hi, I’m @foldawgs
 - 👀 I’m interested in keyboards and anime sometimes!
 - 🌱 I’m currently learning python, java, c++
-- 💞️ I’m looking to collaborate on not yet (i hope soon!)
 - 📫 How to reach me dm me on discord foldawgs#8672!